demirdev/50-Days-Of-Dart/README.md

 ### Documentation comments
 Documentation comments are multi-line or single-line comments that begin with `///` or `/**`.
 Using `///` on consecutive lines has the same effect as a multi-line doc comment.

-Inside a documentation comment, the analyzer ignores all text unless it is enclosed in brackets.
 Using brackets, you can refer to classes, methods, fields, top-level variables, functions, and parameters.
-The names in brackets are resolved in the lexical scope of the documented program element.

-Here is an example of documentation comments with references to other classes and arguments:

     /// A domesticated South American camelid (Lama glama).
     ///